ion-elgreco/polars-distance/README.md

 Hellooo :)

-This plugin is a work-in progress, main goal is to get pairwise distance metrics on numerical vectors (list, arrays) and string distance metrics.
+This plugin is a work-in progress, main goal is to provide distance metrics on list, arrays and string.

+The plugin provides two namespaces:

+- dist_str
+    - hamming
+    - levenshtein
+- dist_arr
+    - euclidean
+    - cosine
+    - chebyshev
+    - canberra

 ## Examples